codac-team/codac/doc/user_manual/install/01-installation.rst

 Installing the Tubex library
 ############################

 The installation is supported on Linux systems.
-The current version of Tubex has not been tested on Windows.
+The current version of Tubex will be soon available for Windows.
 Any support is more than welcome.

 .. contents::